xanderhades/railsgoat/notes.md

 ### additional notes
 In the real world, I might tune brakeman and zap so only findings with a high degree of confidence are reported.
 I might also just leave it as-is, and dismiss false positive issues found in https://github.com/xanderhades/railsgoat/security using the 'dismiss alert' feature.
 I might voluntarily fail a build if some new findings are found, but only if I have a high degree of confidence that false positives won't disrupt the dev workflow.
 The current settings were kept simple for this exercise.

+## vulnerability analysis

+I analyzed some of the vulnerabilities and created GitHub issues in this repository, as seen here: https://github.com/xanderhades/railsgoat/issues

+I used Burp Suite to generate the CSRF PoC.

+I used gifs in the reproduction steps and committed them to this repo, I wouldn't do this in the real world.